tzlion/hhugboy/docs/readme.txt

  Address/Value  xxxx=yy
                 xxxx = address, yy = value, in hexadecimal. e.g. 1234=1F

+ The Memory Search functionality can assist in finding memory addresses to use with the address/value format.
+It allows you to search for specific values in memory, and by checking the "in previous result set" option, you can then search only in the results of the previous search, allowing you to narrow down memory locations that may contain something of interest (lives, time, etc).

+ * Note this currently has the limitation that you have to know the *exact* value you are searching for- it doesn't allow you to do "greater than/ less than" type searches like some other emulators)

 [ COMPATIBILITY ]- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

  This emulator was primarily designed for Windows, but it will also run on